edjw/edjw.github.io/_posts/2018-10-08-a-dataset-for-sacred-harp-songs.md

 **Download the** [**.JSON file**](https://raw.githubusercontent.com/edjw/Sacred-Harp-datasets/master/sacred_harp_songs_data.json) (Right click on this link and click Save or Download)

+The files are [stored in a Github repository here](https://github.com/edjw/Sacred-Harp-datasets).
+(Don't worry if that bit doesn't make sense.
+You can still use the CSV and JSON files above.)

 These data are available for every song in the book:

 * song number